subhradip1306/.pytchfuckery/README.md

-# Python Programs I made during my first semester at IISER-K
+# Python Programs I made during my first semester of BS-MS
 ---

 ### A brief idea of what each program does: